N-AO5/HO_training_notes/04 Work and Study/triage.md

 ## no error found for app stuck (stuck in system user)
 1. check the url given by cw (copy after the /Caseworking, paste in normal atlas address in same spot)
 2. check ssb -> no error
-3. check ris check -> no ris stuck
+3. check ris check -> no ris stuck (if ris done recently but incomplte - still send to pa)
+4. says 'COMPLETE_FURTHER_ACTION' but theres no further action task
-4. escalate to pa consulting - tell them you checked ris .sys
+5. escalate to pa consulting - tell them you checked ris .sys

 ![alt text](image-27.png)